Street art in Rio de Janeiro

 1 artwork(s) matching your search.

-Where to find street art in Rio de Janeiro (Brazil)
+Map of street art in Rio de Janeiro (Brazil)

 Rio de Janeiro's street art scene emerged in the 1980s during Brazil's democratic transition, serving as a vehicle for social protest and cultural memory.
 The legalization of street art in Brazil in 2009, followed by the 2016 Olympics, accelerated the scene's institutionalization.
 The city also carries a parallel and older tradition: pixação, an angular graphic form with deep political roots.